mit-pdos/sigmaos/cpython3.11/Doc/library/pdb.rst

    Without argument, list all breaks, including for each breakpoint, the number of times that breakpoint has been hit, the current ignore count, and the associated condition if any.

-   Each breakpoint is assigned a number to which all the other breakpoint commands refer.

 .. pdbcommand:: tbreak [([filename:]lineno | function) [, condition]]